Children in this class are aged between 7 and 8.

 Hello and welcome to Class 6; my name is Mr Pugh.
 I am really excited about the opportunity to get to know the children and to have a happy and productive school year!
 Year 3 is an important year for learning; it is a year when children should become competent and confident in new skills, but particularly in reading, writing and maths.
 We will be working hard learning new skills, practising these skills and applying them across all lessons and subjects.

-Our next topic for year 3 is ‘Predator’ where the children will have opportunity learn all about animals, fossils, plants and ecosystems.
-I wonder what is the ultimate predator…
+Our next topic for year 3 is ‘Mighty Metals’ where the children will have opportunity learn all about metals, forces, magnets, the Iron Man and much more.

-Author of the half term: Our author for this half term is Dick King Smith.
-He has written many famous books: the Sheep Pig, the Hodge Heg, Martin's Mice and many more.
+Author of the half term: Our author for this half term is Anne Fine.
+She has written many famous books: the Diary of a Killer Cat, Bill's New Frock, Flour Babies and many more.

 Reading books: Children will also be expected to read at home daily – can you please make sure reading records are dated and signed each time you read at home.
 Children can change thier books in school as many times as they want.
 Please look out for comments and targets in their reading diaries.